linomp/starlight-express/README.md

 **6. Internship!**:technologist::woman_technologist: :dart::partying_face:

+Everything you've built till this point is already your portfolio.
+Add them to your github, try to deploy live versions so you can show the functionality!

 ## Demos / Ideas (link here your progress and other cool stuff, this can spin off later into your own portfolios...)

 ### violeta _(s3w3rslvt X JxB)_